getodk/central-backend/docs/api.md

 + lastSubmission: `2018-04-18T03:04:51.695Z` (string, optional) - ISO date format.
 The timestamp of the most recent submission to any form in this project, if any.

 ## Public Link (Actor)
++ token: `d1!E2GVHgpr4h9bpxxtqUJ7EVJ1Q$Dusm2RBXg8XyVJMCBCbvyE8cGacxUx3bcUT` (string, optional) - If present, this is the Token to include as the `st` query parameter for this `Public Link`.
+If not present, this `Public Link` has been revoked.
 + once: `false` (boolean, optional) - If set to `true`, an Enketo [single submission survey](https://blog.enketo.org/single-submission-surveys/) will be created instead of a standard one, limiting respondents to a single submission each.

 ## Extended Public Link (Public Link)